 Introduced at the 2008 North American International Auto Show (NAIAS) show in Detroit, Michigan, the Dodge ZEO Concept was a decade ahead of its time.
 It showcased some amazing all-electric capability, in a four-passenger sport wagon package that at the time, just didn’t seem to be as polarizing as some would think.
 Over a decade later, as the automotive industry moves more towards electrics, we thought we would take a look back at this Dodge concept car and see how much this concept might be suited for today’s world.

-The ZEO featured a 200 kilowatt (268 horsepower) single-electric motor which powered the rear-wheels, staying true to the form of this Dodge’s performance heritage.
+The ZEO featured a 200 kilowatt (268 horsepower) single-electric motor that powered the rear wheels, staying true to the form of this Dodge’s performance heritage.
 Performance of the ZEO Concept seen a 0-60 mph time just under the 6-second range.
-So it would be on par with today’s 2020 Dodge Charger R/T with the 5.7-liter HEMI.
-However, Tesla has shown us with vehicles like its 2019 Tesla Model 3 Standard has similar performance offering 250 miles of range, rear-wheel-drive layout, and a 0-60 mph in 5.3-seconds.
+So it would be on par with today’s 2022 Dodge Charger R/T with the 5.7-liter HEMI.
+However, Tesla has shown us with vehicles like its 2022 Tesla Model 3 Standard have similar performance offering 267 miles of range, a rear-wheel-drive layout, and a 0-60 mph in 5.8-seconds.
 So it’s not unheard of Dodge’s claims for its 2008 concept car.

 Unlike the Tesla Model 3’s styling, the ZEO Concept goes for a sporty “2+2” wagon look, that screams concept car.
 The Dodge ZEO was inspired in part by the architecture of a Möbius strip.
 Rakish A-pillars curved into extended roof rails that twisted and converged as they raced rearward.
 The windshield glass continued in an unbroken, curving plane nearly to the rear of the car, giving both front and rear passengers an unimpeded, all-around view while showcasing ZEO’s interior.